And narrative in the so-called novel

 hear myself saying out loud, and it is true.

-and more confused about which part one
+and more confused about which part we’re

-actually played.
+actually playing.
 Or one remembers a

 role and wonders if it was a dark comedic